U.D. Oliveirense (basketball): History

-With a, now, clear path to the championship, Oliveirense would once again fail to grab the Portuguese Championship, being eliminated in the second round of the playoffs.
-This was taken by fans as an enormous disappointment as the Oliveirense squad had the biggest names in the Portuguese LCB, such as veteran Carlos Seixas, former NBA player Trevor Huffman, former Portugal Telecom player Doug Muse and rising stars Carlos Abreu and Gregory Stempin.
+With clear path to the championship now, Oliveirense would once again fail to grab the Portuguese Championship, being eliminated in the second round of the playoffs.
+This was a huge disappointment for the fans as the Oliveirense squad had some of the biggest names in the Portuguese LCB, such as the veteran Carlos Seixas, former NBA player Trevor Huffman, former Portugal Telecom player Doug Muse and rising stars Carlos Abreu and Gregory Stempin.

 Oliveirense would win a heated game against Ovarense Aerosoles for their last title as a professional team.
 They won the League Cup 83-77 against Ovarense Aerosoles and at the end of the amazing season, disaster struck the Basketball section.

 Due to the financial distress of União Desportiva Oliveirense, Eduardo Costa, president of the club, disbanded the basketball section, the main profit winner of the franchise.
 Due to public disagreement and pressure by the most important basketball fans in Oliveirense, the youth teams were maintained.

 Not being heard of one season, Oliveirense Basquetebol returned to the CNB2, the lowest division of Portuguese basketball.
 With former players form the youth teams, Oliveirense reached the 9th position in their first season and the 7th in their second season.
 They finally won the CNB2 title and promotion to the CNB1 in 2010.
 The feat was repeated the following year and in 2013 they finally won the Proliga and returned to the first division.

 On 15 June 2018, Oliveirense conquered their first league title ever after defeating Porto by 3–0 in the finals, thus completing a perfect performance in the playoffs with nine wins in nine matches.

 On 17 June 2019, Oliveirense won their second league title after defeating Benfica by 3-1 in the finals.